ShivanKaul/pack.sh/README.md

 # pack.sh

-Pack Chrome Extensions as versioned zips for deploying on the Web Store.
-Optionally also bump up version number in `manifest.json`:
+Easily pack Chrome Extensions into versioned zips for deploying on the Web Store.
+Optionally also bump up version number in `manifest.json` before packing:

 ```bash
 $ ./pack [bump]